 N.B.
 Here is some useful background information for teachers (and, indeed, others) who may wish to use the post for educational purposes.

-In classrooms in schools, and even sometimes in classrooms in universities, it is rare that much attention is paid to Sufi Muslims because content about Islam is dominated by the beliefs and the practices encountered within the Sunni and the Shia traditions.
+In classrooms in schools, and even sometimes in classrooms in universities, it is rare that much attention is paid to Sufi Muslims because content about Islam is dominated by the beliefs and practices encountered in the Sunni and the Shia traditions.
 This is unfortunate because, if more attention were devoted to Sufi Islam, some of the negative stereotypes that prevail about Islam in the non-Muslim world might be more easily challenged.
 Why?
 Because Sufi Muslims are the mystics of Islam.
 Consequently, Sufi Muslims are, as a general rule, far less rigid than Sunni and Shia Muslims in the way that they interpret the Qur’an.
-To put matters a slightly different way, Sunni and Shia Muslims emphasise the importance of orthodoxy (right belief), but Sufi Muslims emphasise the importance of orthopraxy (right practice).
-Moreover, within the Sufi tradition there is immense diversity of practice, so much so that Sunni and Shia Muslims have frequently condemned individual Sufi groups as heretical.
+To explain matters a slightly different way, Sunni and Shia Muslims emphasise the importance of orthodoxy (right belief), but Sufi Muslims emphasise the importance of orthopraxy (right practice).
+Moreover, within the Sufi tradition there is immense diversity of practice, so much so that Sunni and Shia Muslims have frequently condemned specific Sufi groups as heretical.

 Two of the most interesting Sufi groups, the Mevlevis and the Bektashis, have their origins in what is modern-day Turkey, but have been in existence for hundreds of years.
 The Mevlevis, better known in the West as the Whirling Dervishes, use music, song and dance to create an appropriate atmosphere or state of mind to connect, albeit fleetingly, with Allah.
-Their founder, Jalal ad-Din Muhammad Rumi, is regarded within the Islamic world (and elsewhere, in fact) as an outstanding poet of international renown.
+Their founder, Jalal ad-Din Muhammad Rumi, is regarded in the Islamic world (and elsewhere, in fact) as an outstanding poet of international renown.
 The Bektashis retain in their beliefs and practices aspects of Paganism and Christianity, so much so that worship usually unfolds in remote but beautiful locations far from population centres and mosques; communal meals involve the ritual consumption of bread and alcohol (in an echo of the eucharist in Christianity); and members of the sect are encouraged to believe in the “trinity” of Allah, Muhammad and Ali (moreover, based on the evidence of his lovingly executed pictures, it looks very much to the outsider as if the most popular “person/being” in the “trinity” is Ali, not Allah or Muhammad).

 As noted above, Sufis have often found themselves the victims of persecution perpetrated by the numerically larger Sunni and Shia populations among whom they have lived (most scholars suggest that Sufis make up about 10% of the Muslim umma, or community of believers).
-However, as a general rule, because Shia Islam has aspects of mysticism within its belief system, Sufis have fared better in predominantly Shia nation states than in predominantly Sunni nation states (nonetheless, Turkey, and the Ottoman Empire before it, both predominantly Sunni, contradict what has been the norm in relation to the persecution of Sufis for the last thousand years).
+However, as a general rule, because Shia Islam has aspects of mysticism in its belief system, Sufis have fared better in predominantly Shia nation states than in predominantly Sunni nation states (nonetheless, Turkey, and the Ottoman Empire before it, although both predominantly Sunni, to some degree contradict what has been the norm in relation to the persecution of Sufis for the last thousand years).